 This is used to import and export waypoints and routes with a standardized universally unique identifier (UUID), which is very reliable and easy to use.
-The data includes such information as the time and date when a route was created, and so on.
+The data includes such information as the time and date when a route was created.